guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-encryption/index.en.md

 Regarding the Swap file/partition, I'll use [zram-generator](https://github.com/systemd/zram-generator), to create a swap device compressed in the RAM.

-#### Encrypt partition
+## Encrypting the partition

 At the time of this writing GRUB 2.06 has limited support for LUKS2.
 [See GRUB bug #55093](https://savannah.gnu.org/bugs/?55093).
-However, when `/boot` is placed on a LUKS2 partition and using GRUB as the bootloader ...

 As LUKS1 is completely supported, it will be used in this guide.

-Initialize the encrypted partition (partition #2) ...
+Configure the encrypted partition.

 ```bash
 cryptsetup --type luks1 --cipher aes-xts-plain64 --hash sha512 --use-random --verify-passphrase luksFormat /dev/nvme0n1p2